The number of $C_{2l}$-free graphs: Introduction

 \enlargethispage{\baselineskip} \enlargethispage{\baselineskip}

 We shall prove Theorem~\ref{thm:cycle:containers} using the hypergraph container method, which was introduced recently by Balogh, Morris and Samotij~\cite{BMS} and by Saxton and Thomason~\cite{ST}.
 This technique, which allows one to find a relatively small family of sets (`containers') which cover the independent sets in an $r$-uniform hypergraph, has already found many applications; for example, it implies deterministic analogues of the recent breakthrough results of Conlon and Gowers~\cite{CG} and Schacht~\cite{Schacht} on extremal results in sparse random sets, and in many cases proves stronger `counting' versions of those theorems.
-In order to apply this method, we need to bound, for every graph $G$ with $\gg \ex(n,H)$ edges, a particular parameter (see Section~\ref{sec:containers}) of the hypergraph which encodes copies of our forbidden graph $H$ in $G$.
+In order to apply this method, we need to bound, for every graph $G$ with $\gg \ex(n,H)$ edges\footnote{In this paper we shall use the notation $a \gg b$ informally to mean that $a/b$ is bounded from below by a sufficiently large constant.}, a particular parameter (see Section~\ref{sec:containers}) of the hypergraph which encodes copies of our forbidden graph $H$ in $G$.
 Bounding this parameter in the case $H = C_{2\ell}$ is the main technical challenge of this paper.

-The following `refined supersaturation theorem for even cycles' is our second main result.
-The existence of a hypergraph satisfying part~$(a)$ was proved\footnote{The proof of this `supersaturation result for even cycles' was not published at the time, but will appear shortly in a paper of Faudree and Simonovits~\cite{FS}.} by Simonovits (see~\cite{ES84}), and was conjectured by Erd\H{o}s and Simonovits~\cite{ES84} to exist for every bipartite graph $H$.
+The following `balanced supersaturation theorem for even cycles' is our second main result.
+The existence of a collection satisfying part~$(a)$ was proved\footnote{The proof of this `supersaturation result for even cycles' was not published at the time, but will appear shortly in a paper of Faudree and Simonovits~\cite{FS}.} by Simonovits (see~\cite{ES84}), and was conjectured by Erd\H{o}s and Simonovits~\cite{ES84} to exist for every bipartite graph $H$.
 The condition in part~$(b)$ is new, and is crucial to our application of the container method.